MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOCopilotAgentInsightsReport.md

 ## SYNOPSIS

-Using this commandlet, SPO Administrators may trigger the build of a new Copilot agent insight report for the specified number of days.
+Using this cmdlet, administrators may trigger the build of a new Copilot agent insight report for the specified number of days.

 ## SYNTAX